Masked assailants ransack Venezuela opposition’s headquarters as post-election tensions mount - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Blinken’s announcement came amid a flurry of diplomatic efforts by Brazil, Colombia and Mexico to convince their fellow leftist to allow an impartial audit of the vote.
 On Thursday, the governments of the three countries issued a joint statement calling on Venezuela’s electoral authorities “to move forward expeditiously and publicly release” detailed voting data.

-But it’s unclear what leverage the countries have over Maduro, who has shown little desire to rethink his entrenched position.

-On Friday, Vyacheslav Volodin, speaker of the lower house of Russian parliament, emphasized that Russian election monitors have witnessed Maduro winning a legitimate victory.
+On Friday, Vyacheslav Volodin, speaker of the lower house of Russian parliament, emphasized that Russian election monitors have witnessed Maduro’s legitimate victory.
 He accused the U.S. of fomenting tensions in the country.

-“Washington is playing by its rules, which are aimed at maintaining its hegemony and expanding its influence,” Volodin said.
-“It doesn’t accept any other outcome but the victory of the candidate it backs.”

-Although no ally or anyone in the armed forces has yet to break with Maduro over the contested elections, he faces huge obstacles righting Venezuela’s economy without the legitimacy that can only come from a credible election result.

 Venezuela sits atop the world’s largest proven crude reserves and once boasted Latin America’s most advanced economy, but it entered into a free fall marked by 130,000% hyperinflation and widespread shortages after Maduro took the helm in 2013.
 More than 7.7 million Venezuelans have fled the country since 2014, the largest exodus in Latin America’s recent history.